 You can pay your PCN online.
 Make sure you have your debit or credit card details and the PCN number available before you start.

 If you feel that the PCN was issued incorrectly, you can appeal against it.

 Please note: If you pay your PCN, the case will be closed and you will no longer be able to appeal the PCN.

 Send a cheque or postal order made payable to 'Torbay Council' to:

 Please write the PCN number and your address on the reverse of the cheque.

-If you have any doubt as to how much you should pay contact us and an advisor will be able to assist.
+If you intend to pay a PCN you must make sure it is paid in full to avoid any further charges.
+If you are in any doubt as to how much you should pay you should contact us directly and an advisor will be able to help.